Lois Abromitis Mackin, PhD, focuses on Midwest, Pennsylvania, and English research, on DNA, and on methodology.

-Lois Abromitis Mackin, Ph.D., focuses on Midwest, Pennsylvania, and English research and on methodology.
-Her Ph.D. is in history from Brown University, and she has studied with Elizabeth Mills and Tom Jones at Samford University’s Institute of Genealogy and Historical Research.
-She completed the ProGen Study Group curriculum, finishing with ProGen5 in spring 2011, and is serving as volunteer coordinator for ProGen27.
+Lois earned her Ph.D. in history from Brown University.
+She has studied with Elizabeth Mills and Tom Jones at Samford University’s Institute of Genealogy and Historical Research.
+In 2016 and 2017 she completed the Practical Genetic Genealogy and Advanced Genetic Genealogy courses taught by Blaine Bettinger, Debbie Parker Wayne, and CeCe Moore at the Genealogical Research Institute of Pittsburgh.
+Most recently she completed Karen Stanbary’s Meeting Standards Using DNA Evidence at the Salt Lake Institute for Genealogy.
+She completed the ProGen Study Group curriculum, finishing with ProGen5 in spring 2011, and served as volunteer coordinator for ProGen27 from 2015 to 2017.

 Lois was born in California, the daughter of a naval officer.
 She grew up mostly on the East Coast, in Maryland, Virginia, Pennsylvania, Massachusetts, and Rhode Island.
 She graduated from Middletown High School in Middletown, Rhode Island, and attended Brown University, where she earned three degrees in history.
 After leaving Brown, she lived in Virginia, California, and Rhode Island, working in the defense industry as an analyst, writer, and project manager.
 Having been introduced to quality management, she segued into organizational performance assessment after moving to Minnesota in the 1990s.
 She is married and has two grown children.

 Lois started working on genealogy twice–once after her third grandparent died in 1980, and again at the end of the 1990s.
 (The second time “took.”)
 As most genealogists do, Lois started by researching her own family.
 Her parents came from a small town in northeastern Pennsylvania’s coal country.
 Her mother’s family were mostly Pennsylvania Germans who came to America in the 1700s.
-Intermarried with the Pennsylvania Germans were Cornish miners who arrived in the mid-1800s.
+Intermarried with the Pennsylvania Germans were colonial New England ancestors who moved south in the 1750s and Cornish miners who arrived in the mid-1800s.
 In contrast, Lois’ father’s family were late-nineteenth-century immigrants from Lithuania and Poland.

 Lois also researches her husband’s family–Irish who came to Iowa via New York and Wisconsin, Scots who came via Pennsylvania, and Germans.
 All of these arrived in the early-to-mid-1800s, except for that interesting line of British Isles origin that cropped up in Maryland or possibly Delaware before the American Revolution and migrated west through Pennsylvania and Ohio to Iowa.